Guide

 Central Bank Rates

-Current policy rates for all eight G8 central banks (Fed, ECB, BoE, BoJ, RBA, BoC, SNB, RBNZ), updated daily from official CB sources.
+Current policy rates for all eight major central banks (Fed, ECB, BoE, BoJ, RBA, BoC, SNB, RBNZ), updated daily from official CB sources.
 The trend column shows the direction of the most recent rate cycle: ↑ Hiking, ↓ Cutting, or — Hold.
 The trend resets to neutral (—) after approximately 90 days without a policy move — regardless of the prior cycle direction.

 Central Bank Rates